PKGaspi/LDDB-server/README.md

 ```console
 $ python -m venv .venv
 ```

 Activate the newly created virtual enviroment.
 Then, install the dependencies.

 ```console
 $ pip install -r requirements.txt
 ```

+You have to setup a postgresql server.
-Finally, setup a `.env` file with the following or similar structure.
+Finally, write a `.env` file with the following or similar structure.

 ```
 MEDIA_PATH="${HOME}/lddb"
 DB_URL="postgresql+psycopg2://lddb@localhost/lddb_db"